Jokerit: Success and financial troubles (1980–1990)

 In 1986–87 season Jokerit were at the bottom of the league and were relegated.

-In the darkest hour of their history, when Jokeriklubin Tuki Ry contemplated discontinuing their association with the club, a renewed sense of hope was infused into Jokerit.
+When Jokeriklubin Tuki Ry contemplated discontinuing their association with the club, a renewed sense of hope was infused into Jokerit.
 The year 1988 saw their 20-year-old players claim victory in the Finnish junior championship, showcasing several prospective stars.
 Notable among them were defenceman Waltteri Immonen, who would later serve as captain from 1991 to 1999, and Mika Strömberg, who became the club's all-time leading scoring defenceman.
 Ari Sulander emerged as the main goaltender from 1993 to 1998, while forward Keijo Säilynoja displayed remarkable goal-scoring abilities and prowess in penalty shots.
-Most notably, the young phenomenon Teemu Selänne, who would go on to achieve records in the National Hockey League (NHL), stood among the promising talents.
+Most notably, Teemu Selänne, who would go on to achieve records in the National Hockey League (NHL), stood among the promising talents.

 In the 1988–89 season with the infusion of promising junior champions, Jokerit orchestrated a swift return to the top tier, now known as SM-liiga.

 Despite the newfound popularity supported by standout scorer Selänne and other young stars, the club's owners encountered severe financial difficulties stemming from inadequate management and internal board disagreements.
 These challenges posed significant hurdles as Jokerit navigated a precarious path toward securing its financial stability and future prosperity.

 To fortify the club's position, enthusiastic new owners stepped forward to rescue Jokerit.
 In a groundbreaking move, they established Jokeri-Hockey Oy, becoming the first limited company-based sports club in Finland.
 Kalervo Kummola played a prominent role in assembling the company and served on its board until 2002.